Three-player mahjong: Honshū and other parts of Japan

-Popular in the western part of Honshū, three-player Japanese mahjong incorporates a few changes which make it more suited to three players and simplified from four-player mahjong.
+Popular in the western part of Honshu, three-player Japanese mahjong incorporates a few changes which make it more suited to three players and simplified from four-player mahjong.
 There is no ghost player.
 Players need a minimum of one yaku to win.
 Refer to the article on Japanese Mahjong for unique Japanese playing concepts such as dora and furiten.

 Tiles 2 through 8 are removed from the character suit.
-Chows cannot be melded.
+Chii cannot be melded.
 All four winds are used.
 Flowers are optional and not normally used.
-A dora tile is revealed at the beginning of the round, with more dora (such as uradora, kandora, and red fives) used or revealed later on as popular additions.
-The North wind also acts as a dora (Pei-dora) when it is exposed and set aside, or it may also be discarded as a safe tile (although an opponent may rob a concealed kong or a declared / discarded North tile to win with kokushi musou).
+The starting dead wall break is at the fifth tile from the left.
+A dora tile is revealed at the beginning of the round in te dead wall, with more dora (such as uradora, kandora, and red fives) used or revealed later on as popular additions.
+The North wind also acts as a dora (Pei-dora) when it is exposed and set aside, or it may also be discarded as a safe tile (although an opponent may rob a concealed kan or a declared / discarded North tile to win with kokushi musou).
 Once all North wind tiles are exposed another dora tile is revealed in the dead wall, which consists of fourteen tiles as in four-player mahjong.
 A player cannot use a discard to win if his hand, prior to using the discard, does not contain a yaku (atozuke-nashi).